Isospin symmetry breaking of Cooper-Quartets in nuclei: Chiral perturbation theory and interpretation

 The $-\frac{(m’v)^2}{2}U^*U+\frac{\lambda v^4}{4}(U^*U)^2=-\frac{(m’v)^2}{2}+\frac{\lambda v^4}{4}$ is just a constant so only the dynamics of the non-linear $\sigma$ Lagrangian change.
 Where:

 Is the regular non-linear $\sigma$ model.
 We can interpret the

 terms as just vertex terms that we add when calculating the amplitudes non-pertubatively.
-For the massless pion case the amplitudes are of the order $\frac{f^2+2M^2}{f^{2n}}$ which are bigger than the regular $\frac{1}{f^{2n}}$.
+For the massless pion case the amplitudes are of the order

+which are bigger than the regular $\frac{1}{f^{2n}}$.
 So the interactions in the non-linear $\sigma$ model become more probable in an isospin broken system.
 When having mass for the pion the amplitude of a $\pi\pi\rightarrow\pi\pi$ can be taken as an example and will look like this:

 Not only will the vertex of a regular interaction will change but also the mass will aswell.
 So that has to be taken into consideration when comparing the amplitudes.
 And comparing it to the usual:

 we see that is bigger.
 The difference between them is just a $\frac{2M^2}{f^4}p^2$ which is bigger than 0 for every p.
 So the amplitudes, in general, are going to be bigger in the isospin broken system.